Epic Pure Water Filter Pitcher

 Any water filter is better than nothing.
 A water filter pitcher is a good choice, if you are not ready to install a multi-stage water filtration system, are on a tight budget, or traveling.

-Just like most water filter pitchers and AquaTru Reverse Osmosis water filters, its container is made of a plastic called Tritan.
+Just like most water filter pitchers and AquaTru Reverse Osmosis water filters, Epic Pure container is made of a plastic called Tritan.
 It is supposed to be free of endocrine-disrupting chemicals.
 However, some independent researchers disagree (source).
-For best results, try not to store filtered water in the plastic pitcher for too long; pour it out into a glass jar, container, or whatever you can find at home, or buy this Mason jar.
+For best results, do not store filtered water in the plastic pitcher for too long; pour it out into a glass jar.

 Just like Clearly Filtered (a widely promoted water pitcher by many bloggers), it is not certified by NSF.